 ACAP Scholarship Program

 The Association for Community Affiliated Plans (ACAP) established a tuition scholarship in 2011 to provide financial assistance to an enrollee or family member of an ACAP health plan member who is seeking higher education to pursue a career in health care or social services.
-One $2,000 scholarship will be awarded to one enrollee at an ACAP health plan selected by the ACAP Scholarship Program Selection Committee, and the monies are sent directly to the higher education institution of the awardee’s choice to be applied to tuition costs.
+At present, one $5,000 scholarship will be awarded to one enrollee at an ACAP health plan selected by the ACAP Scholarship Program Selection Committee, and the monies are sent directly to the higher education institution of the awardee’s choice to be applied to tuition costs.
 The scholarship was established to help strengthen the public health care and social services workforce and to highlight the benefits of Medicaid managed care.

 2016- Aneta Maczuga

 ACAP and Family Health Network (FHN) in Chicago named Aneta Maczuga, a student at Loyola University of Chicago, as the winner of ACAP’s sixth annual Scholarship Essay Contest.
 The $2,000 scholarship will help further her studies as a pre-med and psychology major at Loyola.